Open Bionics

 Open Bionics is a UK-based company that develops low-cost, 3D printed bionic arms for amputees with below elbow amputations (more formally known as myoelectric prostheses).
 Their bionic arms are fully functional with lights, bio feedback vibrations, and different functions that allow the user to grab, pinch, high-five, fist bump, and thumbs-up.
 The company is based inside Future Space, co-located with Bristol Robotics Laboratory.
 The company was founded in 2014 by Joel Gibbard MBE and Samantha Payne MBE.

 In 2020 Joel Gibbard and Samantha Payne were awarded MBEs for their services to Innovation, Engineering, and Technology.

 A 3D printed Star Wars bionic hand by Open Bionics in collaboration with ILM XLab.

 History

 Open Bionics grew out of the Open Hand project created by Joel Gibbard after studying robotics at the University of Plymouth.
 The project aimed to use 3D printing to create hand prostheses.
-Samantha Payne had interviewed him as a reporter in Bristol covering social impact stories and was keen to have a social impact herself.
-They founded Open Bionics together in 2014.
+Samantha Payne had interviewed him as a reporter in Bristol covering social impact stories.
+At the time, Samantha was also supporting girls and women who had experienced domestic violence and abuse to develop and prototype safeguarding pieces of wearable technology.
+They bonded over social impact, 3D printing, and prototyping and founded Open Bionics together in 2014.

 In 2018 they were named the Hottest Startup Founders in Europe at the Europa Awards.

-In late 2023, Open Bionics expanded its clinical presence in the United States, with clinics located in Denver, Los Angeles, Orlando, Austin, Chicago, and New York City.
+In late 2023, Open Bionics expanded its clinical presence in the United States, with clinics located in Denver, Los Angeles, Orlando, Austin, Chicago, Charlotte, Atlanta, Pittsburgh, Detroit, and New York City.